 With students entering upper division courses with sufficient lower division preparation, academic advisors will conduct an interview and a thorough review of each student's academic record and then determine if other preparatory course work is necessary before enrolling in upper division courses.
-If the occasion arises that determines that placement screening would be appropriate for students entering Cleary's upper division, then those exams will be recommended.
+If it is determined that placement screening would be appropriate for students entering Cleary's upper division, then those exams will be recommended.